The Shocking Ways Alcohol Damages & Reshapes Your Brain

 The more you drink, the more you damage these critically important areas of the brain.

 How Shakespearean that alcohol damages the very parts of the brain that we need to use in order to control and quit drinking.

 What Happens To Your Brain in Early Sobriety

-The first couple of months of sobriety were peppered with emotional ups and downs.
-I had peak energy days and total, depressive crashes.
-I was not stable, and with the additional hormones and pregnancy complications wreaking havoc on my body, it was no wonder.
+To be perfectly honest, I was not stable.
+With the additional hormones and pregnancy complications wreaking havoc on my body, it was no wonder.

 It is still hard for me to know what was anxiety and what was hormonal.
-I felt like my entire brain and body was trying reboot.
-Some days I felt good, but many days I did not.
+I felt like my body was trying (and failing) to reboot.

 I wasn’t drinking, but I was so wrecked from all the changes in my internal world that I often came home and retreated to my couch and would remain there until I went to sleep.